Back to the FAQ

 What appeals has Byron Case made since being sentenced?

-Case filed his first appeal on May 7, 2003, claiming that his rights under the Fifth and Fourteenth Amendments had been violated.
-He argued that allowing a tacit admission was allowing hearsay evidence; on April 13, 2004, the Appellate Court disagreed.3 He further argued that his Fifth Amendment right against self-incrimination was violated when police used his ex-girlfriend to elicit the tacit admission.
-The Appellate Court again disagreed,4 as he was not under any legal compulsion to incriminate himself.
-As noted in his brief, police might have had probable cause to arrest him before June 2001, but the court noted that there "is no constitutional right to be arrested" and that police "are under no constitutional duty to call a halt to a criminal investigation the moment they have the minimum evidence to establish probable cause."
-Case also argued that "all of the state's evidence rested on the contradictory and uncorroborated testimony" of a single eyewitness, which the Court noted to be untrue.
+The Appellate Court denied his appeal on April 13, 2004.3 It dismissed his Fifth Amendment argument,4 as he was not under any legal compulsion to incriminate himself at the time of his tacit admission.
+As noted in his brief, police might have had probable cause to arrest him before June 2001, but the court responded that there "is no constitutional right to be arrested" and that police "are under no constitutional duty to call a halt to a criminal investigation the moment they have the minimum evidence to establish probable cause."

-The court once again disagreed,5, pointing out that Kelly Moffett's testimony was not the sole basis upon which he was convicted, and that most of the inconsistencies he pointed out were:
+Case also argued that "all of the state's evidence rested on the contradictory and uncorroborated testimony" of a single eyewitness, which the Court noted to be untrue.5 The Court pointed out that Kelly Moffett's testimony was not the sole basis upon which he was convicted, and that most of the inconsistencies he pointed out were:

 1. from her original statements to police, when she was supporting his alibi (statements which she repudiated);